AustroMelee/Austros-ATLA-World/docs/data pipeline.md

 - [ ] Expanded view content is wrapped in ```md blocks
 - [ ] Template files are in `templates/` subdirectories
 - [ ] All tags are single, underscore-joined words
+- [ ] Food items have proper nation affiliations
+- [ ] Food items are categorized into appropriate sub-filters

 ---